pathtofile/Sealighter/docs/CONFIGURATION.md

 For WPP Traces, this *must* be the GUID.

 ### keywords_any
 Only report on Events that has these at least some of these keyword flags.
-See [Scenarios](SCENARIOS.md) for examples on finding information on a provider's kywords.
+See [Scenarios](SCENARIOS.md) for examples on finding information on a provider's keywords.

-Whilst you can also use filters to filter based on keywords (fileters explainer later), the `keywords_any` filtering happens in the Kernel, instead of in userland inside Sealighter, and is therefore much more efficient to filter.
+Whilst you can also use filters to filter based on keywords (filters explainer later), the `keywords_any` filtering happens in the Kernel, instead of in user land inside Sealighter, and is therefore much more efficient to filter.

 It is advices to `keywords_any` as much as possible to ensure you don't drop any events.

 ### keywords_all
-Similar to `keywords_any`, but an event must match all of the keywords.
+Similar to `keywords_any`, but an event must match all the keywords.

 If neither `keywords_any` or `keywords_all` is specified, all events will be passed onto the filters to be reported on.